ovity/octotree/README.md

 - **Load entire tree at once**.
 If checked, load and render the entire repository file structure at once.
 Otherwise, Octotree loads when a specific directory is clicked.
 For large repos where Octotree can't load in a single request, Octotree ignores this settings and lazily-loads the repo.
 - **Show file-specific icons**.
 If checked, show different icons for different file types.
 - **Show only pull request changes**.
 If checked, show only the change set of the current pull request.
 Otherwise, show the full code tree.
+- **Enhanced code review (Pro)**.
+In the Pull Request page, you will automatically see file comments and file view status.
+- **Multiple themes (Pro)**.
+Click the theme icon located at the bottom of Octotree to select a color theme.
+The "Only Sidebar" theme changes the Octotree sidebar to the dark theme without changing the theme of the GitHub page.
 - **File search (Pro)**.
 Click the search icon to start file search.
 Note that this requires the "Load entire tree at once" option to be selected.
 - **Change docking position (Pro)**.
 Click the dock icon at the footer of Octotree to change the sidebar location to the right or left of the screen.
 - **Repository and PR bookmark (Pro)**.
 When viewing a repository or pull request, you can click the bookmark icon next to its title to bookmark it.
 You can view all bookmarks by clicking the bookmark icon in Octotree header.